The ANTIOX - AgriFood Biotech team

 Miriam Navarro Arenas received her BSc in Microbiology from the Autonomous University of Barcelona in 2015 and her MSc in Biomedicial Research in 2016.
 She performed her bachelor’s final project at Institute of Biotechnology and Biomedicine, and her master’s final project at Reference Laboratory of Catalonia, both projects focused on antibiotic resistances.
 Furthermore, she did an internship in Moredun Research Institute (Edinburgh) during the summer of 2015, carrying out a project about gut microbiota.
 Now she is performing an industrial PhD between ANTIOX group and Macasa SL, a company specialised on farm products production and her research is focused on the incorporation of microorganisms in fertilizers in order to improve them.

-Andrea Casadesús has recently finished her BSc in Biology at the University of Barcelona.
-She started at the ANTIOX group to invesigate the paraheliotrophism and adaptation of Cistus albidus to Mediterranian winter.
-Currently, she is working in the project associated to the collaboration of ANTIOX group with the company APC Inc. to investigate the mechanism of action of one of their commercial products in plants.
+Andrea Casadesús finished her BSc in Biology at the University of Barcelona in 2017 and she is currently studying a master degree in Environmental Agrobiology at the same university.
+Andrea started at the ANTIOX group to invesigate the paraheliotrophism and adaptation of Cistus albidus to Mediterranian winter.
+At this moment, her research is associated to the collaboration of the ANTIOX group with the APC Inc. company to investigate the mechanism of action of one of their commercial products in plants.

 Alba Arabia is studying a BSc in Biotechnology at the University of Barcelona.
 She has recently joined the ANTIOX group to collaborate in the investigation of the project with APC Inc. supervised by Andrea Casadesús and Sergi Munné-Bosch.